Michael Turner (swimmer)

-Michael H. Turner (born 16 June 1948) is an English former competitive swimmer who represented Great Britain at the Olympics and World University Games, and England in the Commonwealth Games, during the 1960s.
+Michael H. Turner (16 June 1948 – December 2020) was an English competitive swimmer who represented Great Britain at the Olympics and World University Games, and England in the Commonwealth Games, during the 1960s.
 He competed in freestyle swimming events.
 He represented Great Britain at the 1968 Summer Olympics in Mexico City, in the men's 4×100-metre freestyle relay.
 He also represented England at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, collecting medals in all three men's team relay events.